dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

   - which segments of median income are disrupted first? (upper or lower)
   - which segments of the income distribution most severely disrupt revenue streams to banks?
+- multiple measure of income distrubution: with and without government assistance
+  -

 > "Ask not what your government can do for you, but what you can do
 > for your government."